The Risks, Preparation, & Recovery of a Blepharoplasty (Eyelid Surgery)

 Before your eyelid surgery, your plastic surgeon will give you detailed instructions to prepare you for the procedure.
 Your doctor will ask you about your medical history, and any prior surgeries or medications that you may be taking.
 Your doctor will also ask you for information on any eye problem you may have had previously or still have.
 These can be simple problems like dry eyes or more complicated ones such as glaucoma.

 Your plastic surgeon will also take into account any allergies you might suffer from.
 You have to stop taking any anti-inflammatory drugs before the surgery.
 If you smoke, you will have to quit it a few weeks before your surgery.

 It is of utmost importance that you follow all instructions that your plastic surgeon gives you for your recovery.
 Your doctor will prescribe you eye drops or ointments to use for a few days.
-Other instructions will be to avoid exposure to sun, avoid swimming or any activity that may put strain in your eyes.
-Rubbing the eyes, smoking, and anti-inflammatory medicines are not allowed for a few days post surgery.
+Other instructions will be to avoid exposure to the sun, avoid swimming, or any activity that may put a strain on your eyes.
+Rubbing the eyes, smoking, and anti-inflammatory medicines are not allowed for a few days post-surgery.

 If you would like to learn more about plastic surgery procedures performed by Plastic Surgeons Franklin D. Richards, M.D. and A. Dean Jabs, M.D. please visit https://cosmeticplastics.com/ or http://breastaugmentationmd.com/

 Our Plastic Surgery Associates team includes Dr. Franklin Richards, Dr. A. Dean Jabs, and Dr. Keshav Magge.
 Each of our plastic surgeons is board-certified, and together they have over 60 years of combined experience.
 Drs.
 Richards, Jabs, and Magge are all highly qualified in procedures for the face, breast, and body, and pride themselves in providing excellent results through our state-of-the-art, Quad A certified operating centers